Allan Gray Bond Fund

 Earn above-cash returns from the bond market

-The Bond Fund’s goal is to deliver above-inflation returns over the long term, that beat the FTSE/JSE All Bond Index, without taking on more risk.
+The Bond Fund’s goal is to deliver returns that exceed inflation and cash over the long term, without taking on undue risk.

 The Bond Fund is suitable for you if: